iTwin/itwinjs-core/docs/changehistory/NextVersion.md

 ovrs.override({ modelId: "0x456", appearance, onConflict: "skip" });
 ```

-#### Improve/Enhance particle systems
+#### Improve/enhance particle systems

 Improvements were made to the performance of [ParticleCollectionBuilder]($frontend) and an optional rotationMatrix was added to [ParticleProps]($frontend) so that particles can be rotated.

 #### New clustering algorithm for MarkerSet

  The [MarkerSet]($frontend) class now clusters markers by the screen distance between their positions rather than overlap of their rectangles, so the `Cluster.rect` property is no longer needed and has been removed.
-Instead, there is a new member `MarkerSet.clusterRadius` that controls when nearby Markers are clustered.
-See its documentation for details.
+Instead, there is a new member [MarkerSet.clusterRadius]($frontend) that controls when nearby Markers are clustered.

 #### Support for glTF graphics